How to Send Email to Undisclosed Recipients in Gmail

 • Protects your recipients from spammers.

 You don't have to call your group Undisclosed Recipients.
-You could name it something like Social Project Staff Members or Everyone at X, Y, and Z Company.
+You could name it Social Project Staff Members or Everyone at X, Y, and Z Company.

 What About Reply All?